gadiluna/in_nomine_function/README.md

 ## Acknowledgements

 In our code we use godown to download data from Google drive.
 We thank circulosmeos, the creator of godown.
+Giuseppe Di Luna was supported by the AXA Fellowship.